Compassionate Counsel Throughout Estate Administration And Probate

 The death of a family member or friend presents a difficult time for everyone involved.
 You may have to distribute their assets through the estate administration or probate process.

-I can carefully and compassionately help you through this entire process, making it as efficient and painless as possible.
+At Schroer & Williams Law Offices, PLLC, we will carefully and compassionately help you through this entire process, making it as efficient and painless as possible.
 Probate doesn’t have to be a long, complicated and frustrating process.
-Working with the right lawyer can also help you minimize costs and family disagreements throughout probate.
+Working with the right lawyer will help you minimize costs and family disagreements throughout probate.

 If your family member or friend died without a will, then they have died “intestate.”
-In this situation the Colorado Probate Code determines to whom the property is distributed.
+In this situation, the Colorado Probate Code determines to whom the property will be distributed.
 A surviving spouse and/or children have many statutory rights and benefits.

-Our Colorado Springs office is open weekdays from 9 a.m. to 5 p.m., and we are available evenings and weekends by appointment, if necessary.
+Our Colorado Springs office is open on weekdays from 9 a.m. to 5 p.m., and we are available on evenings and weekends by appointment, if necessary.